scarlosteixeira/react-weather/weather-app/src/README.md

 ## Key Learnings/Takeaways
 I got a better understanding of code splitting, and how to use it in a React project, as well as dependency importing.
 NPM packages are a great way to save time and effort, it also pushed me to read the documentation of the packages that I used, and learn how to use them.

 React is a great framework, it is easy to use, and it is very flexible.
-Render html elements from the code is a great way to integrate TypeScript code that controls the logic of the app, and the html elements that are rendered.
+Rendering html elements from the code is a great way to integrate TypeScript code that controls the logic of the app, and the html elements that are rendered.

-I made a good progress in bootstrap, it still not perfect, but I could implement some responsivity to the app.
+I made good progress in bootstrap, it still not perfect, but I could implement some responsivity to the app.

-I also made a good progress in TypeScript, I still have a lot to learn, but I feel more confortable using it.
+I also made good progress in TypeScript.
+I still have a lot to learn, but I feel more comfortable using it.

 ## Bugs
 No bugs to report.